50 Abandoned Houses That Are Begging to Be Restored

 An abandoned beach house on the Gloucester shore in Massachusetts could be the perfect piece of property for a rehab project.
 Just make sure you’re cleaning windows like the pros if you’ve got a view of the water.

 It would be great to breathe some new life into this old beauty.
-Make home renovation projects a lot easier with these 17 tips.
+Make sure you’re not wasting time on these 12 home renovations you’re likely to regret later.

 Sandy Maya Matzen/Shutterstock